markserena/website/content/post/UE_Truchet Tiling.md

 I recently came across the Truchet tiling method.
-It's a fascinatingly simple idea and works really nice for aesethic patterns
+It's a fascinatingly simple idea and works really nice for aesthetic patterns

 A variety of patterns can be formed by taking one or many images and rotating it for each edge.